 Download and schedule an email export of a dashboard

-Download or schedule an email export of a dashboard to analyze, save, and share them with other people.
+Download or schedule an email export of a dashboard to analyze, save, and share with other people.
 In View mode, navigate to the Actions dropdown and select an operation.

 The following is an example of the Actions dropdown used to choose various actions available for a dashboard, such as downloading, cloning, scheduling an export, or deleting.